EgoAnt/SongRunner/Readme.txt

 LICENSE
 ---------------------------------
-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_GB">Creative Commons Attribution 3.0 Unported License</a>.
+This work is licensed under a Creative Commons Attribution 3.0 Unported License: http://creativecommons.org/licenses/by/3.0/deed.en_GB

 Music samples included in this are distributed under a Creative Commons Attribution license.